bhushang9/data-analysis-projects/README.md

-# 📊 Data Analysis & Business Intelligence Projects
+# 📊 Data Analysis Projects

 A collection of real-world data analysis and business intelligence projects built using Python, SQL, and Power BI — covering the full analytics workflow from raw data to actionable insights.